Matt Hancock: Parliamentary career

 Hancock was selected as the Conservative candidate for West Suffolk in January 2010.
 He narrowly won the contest, defeating Natalie Elphicke (a solicitor who later became MP for Dover), by 88 votes to 81 in the final ballot.
+At the 2010 general election, Hancock was elected as MP for West Suffolk with 50.6% of the vote and a majority of 13,050.

-He was elected as the constituency's MP at the 2010 general election with 24,312 votes, 13,050 votes ahead of Liberal Democrat candidate Belinda Brooks-Gordon.
-In June, Hancock was elected to the Public Accounts Committee.
+In June 2010, Hancock was elected to the Public Accounts Committee.
 He served on this committee until November 2012.
-Hancock also served on the Standards and Privileges Committee from October 2010 and December 2012.
+Hancock also served on the Standards and Privileges Committee from October 2010 to December 2012.

 In 2011, Hancock became a member of the Free Enterprise Group, a group of Thatcherite Conservatives co-founded by Liz Truss.
-In January 2013, he was accused of dishonesty by Daybreak presenter Matt Barbet after claiming he had been excluded from a discussion about apprentices after turning up "just 30 seconds late".
+In January 2013, he was accused of dishonesty by Daybreak presenter, Matt Barbet, after claiming he had been excluded from a discussion about apprentices after turning up "just 30 seconds late".
 Hancock acknowledged on social media that he was running late, but said he turned up ahead of time for the interview and was unfairly blocked from going on set by producers.
 Barbet said Hancock knew he was "much more than a minute late" and he should have arrived half an hour beforehand to prepare for the interview.

 In October 2013, Hancock joined the Department for Business, Innovation and Skills as the Minister of State for Skills and Enterprise.

-In June 2014, Hancock encouraged employers to become involved in offering more apprenticeships, allowing young people to learn and earn simultaneously.On 15 July 2014, Hancock was appointed to the position of Minister of State for Business and Enterprise.
-He also took on additional responsibilities as the Minister of State for Portsmouth.
+In June 2014, Hancock, in his role as a minister, encouraged employers to become involved in offering more apprenticeships, allowing young people to learn and earn simultaneously.On 15 July 2014, Hancock was appointed to the position of Minister of State for Business and Enterprise.
 On 27 July, he announced protection from fracking for National Parks, seen as a method of reducing anger in Conservative constituencies ahead of the election.
 Interviewed on the BBC Radio 4 Today programme, he rejected the suggestion that fracking was highly unpopular but he was unable to name any village that backed it.